runtimeverification/haskell-backend/README.md

 To build and run nix based packages at RV, please follow these instructions to set up nix:

-_We are switching to using [nix flakes](https://nixos.wiki/wiki/Flakes) in all our repos.
+_We are using [nix flakes](https://nixos.wiki/wiki/Flakes) in all our repos.
 What this means at a high level is that some of the commands for building packages look a bit different._

 To set up nix flakes you will need to install `nix` 2.4 or higher.If you are on a standard Linux distribution, such as Ubuntu, first [install nix](https://nixos.org/download.html#download-nix) and then enable flakes by editing either `~/.config/nix/nix.conf` or `/etc/nix/nix.conf` and adding: